*This post may contain affiliate links for which I earn commissions.*

 Ok, you might think that you don’t need any scrapbook organizers when you first start out on scrapbooking.
-That’s how I thought so too when I began my scrapping adventure.
+That was what I thought too when I began my scrapping adventure.

 So after accumulating many pieces of cardstock and patterned papers in a short span of time, I had a hard time sorting through them looking for what I wanted.
-Precious time wasted on searching which could channel into productive scrapping time.
+Precious time was wasted on searching and the wasted time could have been channeled into productive scrapping time.

-Storage and organizers really would help to keep your scrapbooking area clean and organized.
-There’s paper trays, paper holders, embellishment storage, tool storage, and more that you can look into when your scrapbook supplies collection expands.
+Storage and organizers would really help to keep your scrapbooking area clean and organized.
+There are paper trays, paper holders, embellishment storage, tool storage, and more that you can look into when your scrapbook supplies collection expands.

-Your starter’s scrapbooking supplies is now complete.
-There’s many scrapbook products to fit into different budgets.
+Your starter’s scrapbooking supplies are now complete.
+There are many scrapbook products to fit into different budgets.
 So take your time to get scrapbooking supplies that fit your needs and supplies.